TapsHTS/Neotux-Bot/README.md

 # [Neotux'Bot](https://discord.com/oauth2/authorize?client_id=660891282465357834&scope=bot&permissions=1178070385).
 A complete and simple discordbot.
 Using the module ytdl-core.

-Looking for a code for a music bot ?
-This fully open source code is made for your project !

 If you need help go [here](https://discord.gg/Qk2FUDazVa) or open an issue !

 ### ➕ Installation